we-hate-nestle/we-hate-nestle.github.io/README.md

 **Heads up!
 This site is not yet complete!
 If you can, please help contribute.**

 ## About
-This is a site deticated to documenting Nestle's awful and abusive business practicies.
+This is a site dedicated to documenting Nestle's awful and abusive business practicies.

 This site was originally came up with on a Reddit thread on [r/hydrohomies](https://reddit.com/r/hydrohomies)